 - Your deposit protection certificate and prescribed information, within 30 days of receiving the deposit

-If any of these are missing, you are not just inconvenienced.
-You may be owed compensation.
-A missing gas safety certificate, for example, can support a rent repayment order claim.
+If any of these are missing, you may be owed compensation, not merely inconvenienced.
+A missing gas safety certificate is a criminal breach to report to the HSE and your council rather than a rent repayment order ground, though an unsafe gas installation is disrepair you can claim for.
 A deposit that wasn't protected within 30 days can be worth up to three times the deposit amount in a county court claim.
 Check our guide to deposit protection violations for the exact mechanism.

 Fixed-term assured shorthold tenancies are gone.
 From 1 May 2026, all tenancies in England are assured periodic tenancies.
 Rent periods are capped at one calendar month.
 Any clause in your agreement trying to lock you into a longer payment cycle is no longer valid.